RMindMeld/RMindMeld/the_prompt.md

   otherwise, just use "```python"

 ## Other
- Only produce the blog entry, no commentary before nor after
+- Only produce the blog entry, no commentary before nor after
+- If refering to pictures in the metadata, provide a prompt to create said picture, or a link to an actual picture